 The meeting date of the second Thursday of the month remained the date of our meetings until 2010 when we tried to chose a night that fit into the busy schedules of our members with school-aged children.
 Currently, we alternate meetings: the second Thursday evening the months of August-November and April-May with the second Saturday morning the months of December-March to accommodate winter driving conditions and membership availability.

-We currently have members from our Tri-Parish cluster of St. Aloysius, Elba, MN and Holy Redeemer, Eyota, MN along with St. Charles Borromeo, St. Charles.
-Our meetings tend to be mostly in St. Charles but we do hold at least one meeting a year at Holy Redeemer and on at St. Aloysius.
+We currently have members from our three Catholic Communities of St. Charles Borromeo (St. Charles), Holy Redeemer (Eyota) and St. Aloysius (Elba.)
+Our meetings tend to be mostly in St. Charles but we do hold at least one or two meetings a year at Holy Redeemer and one at St. Aloysius.